-Ministry of Education funding and Work and Income payments can help make quality childcare more affordable for multiple families, who need extra help to work or prepare for a working future, through study.
+Ministry of Education funding and WINZ payments can help make quality childcare more affordable for multiple families, who need extra help to work or prepare for a working future, through study.
 This is provided through the Early Childhood Education (20 Hours ECE), and the Childcare and OSCAR Subsidies.
 These payments depend on the size of your family, your income, and how many hours a week your child goes to the service provider.
 The subsidies are paid directly to the service provider.

 A range of extra financial support is available from WINZ in special circumstances, including payments for accommodation, childcare for young parents and a range of grants.

 - Accommodation Supplement—a weekly payment to helps with rent, board or the cost of owning a home.
 This payment is dependent on your income, assets, accommodation costs, family circumstances and location.